Plaid Cymru will process your data in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 Canvass Political Support

-In pursuit of an activity that supports or promotes democratic engagement and our legitimate interest to identify Plaid Cymru supporters
+In pursuit of an activity that supports or promotes democratic engagement and to identify Plaid Cymru supporters

 Send you messages about our campaigns and policies

-In pursuit of an activity that supports or promotes democratic engagement and our legitimate interest to inform the electorate about what Plaid Cymru is doing
+In pursuit of an activity that supports or promotes democratic engagement and to inform the electorate about what Plaid Cymru is doing

 Contact you about issues or queries that you have told us about

-In pursuit of an activity that supports or promotes democratic engagement and our legitimate interests to engage with the electorate
+In pursuit of an activity that supports or promotes democratic engagement and to engage with the electorate

 Process and record voting intentions and political opinions

-In pursuit of an activity that supports or promotes democratic engagement and our legitimate interest to understand the electorate and identify Plaid Cymru supporters
+In pursuit of an activity that supports or promotes democratic engagement and our to understand the electorate and identify Plaid Cymru supporters

 Send you surveys and process your responses